Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Forgetting Paths

-Beds placed too close together make working awkward and tempt stepping on soil.
+Beds placed too close together make working awkward.
 Plan 2-3 foot paths minimum.

 Ignoring Irrigation